Comcast/Comcast.github.io-archive/CONTRIBUTING.md

 ## Adding a New Project

+Please help us showcase your open source project!
 If your change is adding your newly released Comcast Open Source project to https://comcast.github.io, here are the specific changes to make to [index.html](/index.html) in your PR:

 1. Add your project to the appropriate category in the main list of projects
 2. Add your project to the top of “Our Newest Projects”